JayMartMedia/browser-based-terminal/README.md

 ## Usage

-Running the Docker container in order to access the browser based terminal

-1. Build the image: `./build.sh`
-2. Run the image: `./run.sh` (if this fails due to port 8080 being in use, you can run by specifying a different port `./run.sh 1234`)
+1. Build and run the image: `./script.sh recycle` (if this fails due to port 8080 being in use, you can run by specifying a different port `./script.sh recycle 1234`)
+   - If you are not running from a bash shell, you can look at the docker commands in the build and start functions in [./script.sh](./script.sh) and run them directly in your terminal
-3. Navigate in your browser to [http://localhost:8080](http://localhost:8080) (or the port you specified if 8080 was already in use)
+2. Navigate in your browser to [http://localhost:8080](http://localhost:8080) (or the port you specified if 8080 was already in use)

-Once the container is running you can interact with it from your browser!

-To stop and remove the container you can run `./stop.sh`.
+To stop and remove the container you can run `./script.sh stop -r`.

 ## Security